nookery/Build-a-Website-with-Laravel/03-PHP.md

 If you see the following output, congratulations!
 You have successfully printed the time.

 2021-12-31 16:45:09
-If you find something difficult to deal with, ask your AI assistant without hesitation### Function
+If you find something difficult to deal with, ask your AI assistant without hesitation.

+### Function

 Create a new file called function.php in your workspace folder.